Volunteering frequently asked questions

 How do I apply to volunteer?

-The application process will vary according to the type of volunteering you want to do, who it is with and how long term it will be eg if you are applying to volunteer with older people – visiting them in their own homes, the selection process will need to be very different than if you eg are applying to help for one day at Bradford Mela.
-Please see further information in How Do I Become a Volunteer.
+The application process will vary according to the type of volunteering you want to do, who it is with and how long term it will be.
+For example, if you are applying to volunteer with older people – visiting them in their own homes, the selection process will need to be very different than if you are applying to help for one day at a festival.
+Please see further information in how do I become a volunteer.

 What sort of skills and experience do I need to have?

-Some roles will require you to already have a certain amount of experience and/or certain skills (eg for a specialist role like helping with archiving in the Industrial Museum, it will be important for you to have some knowledge of and skills in archiving, volunteers in the Ministry of Food will need to have a knowledge of good hygiene practices).
+Some roles will require you to already have a certain amount of experience or certain skills.
+For example, for a specialist role like helping with archiving in the Industrial Museum, it will be important for you to have some knowledge of and skills in archiving.

-More often however, we are looking for the right attitude, enthusiasm and personal qualities eg
+More often however, we are looking for the right attitude, enthusiasm and personal qualities, for example:

 What if I haven’t got the skills which they’re looking for?